Fr0sT-Brutal/awesome-pascal/README.md

 * [MemoryMap](https://github.com/AlexanderBagel/ProcessMemoryMap/tree/master/MemoryMap).
 Set of classes to get all the info about a memory of a running process.

+* [The new Drag and Drop Component Suite ](https://github.com/landrix/The-new-Drag-and-Drop-Component-Suite-for-Delphi) is a freeware VCL component library that enables your Delphi and C++Builder applications to support COM based drag and drop and integrate with the Windows clipboard.

 ## Unit Testing

 * [DUnitX](https://github.com/VSoftTechnologies/DUnitX) is a new test framework, taking ideas from DUnit, NUnit and other test frameworks.
 It is designed to work with Delphi 2010 or later, it makes use of language/RTL features that are not available in older versions of Delphi.

 * [DUnit](http://dunit.sourceforge.net) is a Unit Testing Framework, that has been the standard testing framework for years, the Delphi IDE now ships with this library.
+In addition to the drag and drop components, the Drag and Drop Component Suite also includes components that can be used to build Windows Shell Extensions.

 * [DUnit2](http://dunit2.sourceforge.net) is fork of the DUnit Project that adds several new features.